DLibatique/CLAS199/5-creative.md

     3. What material is it made out of?
     4. Where was it originally displayed?
     5. Which themes of ancient gender and sexuality does the object tie into?
 How?
+4. You can use the blurb next to / under each object (or on the iPads in the Jeppson Idea Lab) to help you answer the first few questions.
+If you can't find an answer, feel free to say so.
-4. The answers may be formatted either in paragraph/essay form or in bullet points — whatever format enables you to make your points most clearly yet concisely.
+5. The answers may be formatted either in paragraph/essay form or in bullet points — whatever format enables you to make your points most clearly yet concisely.
-5. There is no page minimum or maximum, though a general guidelines of about 2-3pp. double spaced is good to aim for.
+6. There is no page minimum or maximum, though a general guidelines of about 2-3pp. double spaced is good to aim for.
-6. Submit the selfie and the essay to me via e-mail.
+7. Submit the selfie and the essay to me via e-mail.

 <a href="#top" class="underline">Back to top.</a>
 <hr>